somritabanerjee/cme216-spring-2020/Notes/SVM/index.md

 This leads us to the general question of how we should pick $$C$$.
 This is a problem that we will explore again in the future for other methods.

-In machine learning, there are usually errors that arise either from:
+In machine learning, errors may arise from:

 - Error in the data; noise in the data may prevent us from finding an exact answer.
-- Error in the model; that is, the model cannot possibly reproduce the data because it is too simple.
-For example, there may not exist a line that separates the blue dots from the red dots.
+- The model may be overly sensitive to small changes in the data (e.g., large conditioning) and needs to be "stabilized."

-Because of this, it is therefore common to use a regularization strategy.
+Because of this, it is common to use a regularization strategy.
 In our case, this was done by varying $$C$$.
 A small $$C$$ corresponds to a lot of regularization.
 This leads to a small vector $$w$$ and if $$C$$ is too small, the vector $$w$$ and scalar $$b$$ may become significantly wrong.
 A large $$C$$ corresponds to minimal regularization.
 In that case, we assume the data is accurate and look for a hyperplane that optimally separates the data (e.g., the hyperplane maximizes the distance to all points).

 A typical strategy consists of the following.
 We define two sets of points, called the _training_ set and the _validation_ set.